Student Handbook - Paying for College

 Payment of Tuition and Fees

-Students may pay tuition and fees by check/credit card or deferred payment plan online at svcc.edu/soar.
+Students may pay tuition and fees by check/credit card or deferred payment plan.
 Students using financial aid should contact Financial Assistance before making payment arrangements.
 Students may also pay by credit/debit card by calling the Business Office at 815.835.6295.
 Contact the Business Office (RM 1H01, svcc.edu/pay) for cash and check payment options.
 After normal business hours, a payment drop box is available on campus.
 To setup a deferred payment plan, visit svcc.edu/pay.

 Petition for Tuition Refund